The decision as to what your default role looks like depends on how you want to get started with COYO.

 One possible option could be that your users can see everything, but are not initially allowed to create any elements:

-This can be done by a user with these permissions
+Possible actions for a user with these permissions

-Your colleagues have all social functions available to them for the timeline, so they can like, comment, and edit posts; they can access their own timeline as well as those of other users and global timelines, such as on homepages.
+Your colleagues have all social functions available to them for the timeline, so they can like, comment, and edit posts.
+They can access their own timeline as well as those of other users and global timelines, such as on homepages.

 Pages and communities are both visible, but new elements cannot be added.
 For communities, users have permission to edit settings and manage apps.
 It was decided that only apps can be edited on pages.
 Users can create and edit events independently.